Tsagkarada (Greek: Τσαγκαράδα)

 We completed the walk in about two hours.
-Although Tsagkarada is completely different from the lively Thesssloniki, people are equally warm.
+Although Tsagkarada is completely different from the lively Thessaloniki, people are equally warm.
 Cafes and restaurants still have the fanciest decor.
-People definitely have more chilled out life than in cities.
+People definitely have a more chilled out life than in cities.

 You don’t even need a guide actually.
 The only reason we wanted a guide was to have a historical plunge (and because we are really scared of greek mountain dogs!).
 But you can walk along these beautiful paths yourselves.
 They have signs everywhere since they had a mountain marathon there.
 There are several hiking courses available for the week that involves around 5-7 hours of walking every day and take you through most of the charming villages in Pelion.
 I would highly recommend a visit to Pelion mountain and its breathtaking villages.
 But a responsible visit.
 And just don’t tell me if you spot a centaur, I will be disappointed.

 If you are wondering why I am promoting #OffbeatGreece, I explained the Whys and Hows here.
 This article is a part of the 31 days series #OffbeatGreece I started in October 2016.
-You can find more articles from this series here.
+You can find more articles from Greece here.